PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![067_jupyterlab](./images/067_jupyterlab.png)

-Whhen first launched, there will be a prompt to build JupyterLab, select Build:
+When first launched, there will be a prompt to build JupyterLab, select Build:

 ![068_jupyterlab](./images/068_jupyterlab.png)